 Cultural differences other than ethnicity must also be considered.
 For example, Americans living in rural areas may display unique characteristics that present barriers to mental health services.
-Many individuals living in these areas may not seek care because there is a perceived stigma attached to mental health disorders, a lack of understanding about mental illnesses and their treatments, a lack of information about where to go for treatment, and an inability to pay for care.
-Furthermore, poverty, geographic isolation, cultural differences and other factors may affect the amount and quality of mental health care available to these individuals.
-The issues are further complicated in rural areas by limited access to and availability of mental health specialists, such as psychiatrists, psychologists, psychiatric nurses and social workers (National Institute of Mental Health [NIMH], 2000).
+Many individuals living in these areas may not seek care because there is a perceived stigma attached to mental health disorders, a lack of understanding about mental illnesses and treatments, a lack of information about where to go for treatment, and an inability to pay for care.
+Furthermore, factors such as poverty, geographic isolation, and cultural differences may affect the amount and quality of mental health care available to these individuals.
+These issues are further complicated by the limited access to and availability of mental health specialists, such as psychiatrists, psychologists, psychiatric nurses, and social workers in rural areas (National Institute of Mental Health [NIMH], 2000).